Albrecht-Albi/To-do_list-react/README.md

 ## How it's working
 ![To do list gif](https://github.com/Albrecht-Albi/To-do_list-react/blob/main/public/images/recordingToDoListUpdate.gif)

-## Used technologies
+## Technologies used in the project
+To create the application I have used:
-- HTML
+- HTML 5
-- CSS
+- CSS Grid
+- Normalize.css
-- JavaScript
+- Media queries
-- BEM
+- BEM convention
-- Grid
-- Flex
+- JavaScript ES6+
 - React
-- Create React App
-- Webpack
+- Create-react-app

 ## Available Scripts